lassejlv/yourId/README.md

 ## yourId

 A simple id generator.
-You can use it to small projects.
+You can easy add to your project.

 ## Whats new?

     - [v1.1.1] (2022-12-2)
         - Added `check update` command.
 So the package can check for updates.

+     - [v1.2.3] (2022-15-2)
+        - Added new command `id` to generate a new id, to make it a lot easier.

 ## Installation